Asset Redeployability and Stock Price Crash Risk

 44 Pages Posted: 19 Jun 2017 Last revised: 28 Mar 2022

-There is tension underlying whether asset redeployability, which refers to the salability of corporate capital assets, shapes crash risk.
-On one hand, asset redeployability enables managers to opportunistically exploit asset sales to manage earnings upwards to hoard bad news, which, in turn, increases future stock price crash risk.
-On the other hand, greater asset redeployability engenders liquidity benefits that should mitigate future stock price crash risk.
-We find that, on average, asset redeployability is positively associated with stock price crash risk, suggesting that relying on redeployable assets to orchestrate upward earnings undermines shareholders’ interests.
-Reinforcing that asset sales earnings management explains the positive association between asset redeployability and stock price crash risk, we find that this association is stronger for firms experiencing greater internal and external pressure to manage earnings.
-We contribute to extant research by providing evidence implying that asset redeployability has a dark side stemming from managers’ incentives to suppress bad news, particularly when internal and external forces motivate them to manage earnings upward.
+Asset redeployability, which is the salability of corporate capital assets, can shape crash risk.
+On the one hand, asset redeployability enables managers to opportunistically exploit asset transactions to manage earnings and hoard bad news, which in turn increases future stock price crash risk.
+On the other hand, asset redeployability engenders liquidity benefits that should mitigate future stock price crash risk.
+Using a novel measure of asset redeployability by Kim and Jung (2017), we find that, on average, asset redeployability is positively associated with stock price crash risk, suggesting that using redeployable assets to manipulate earnings undermines shareholders’ interests.
+Moreover, we find that this association is stronger for firms experiencing greater internal or external pressure to manage earnings, further confirming that asset transaction earnings management explains the positive association between asset redeployability and stock price crash risk.
+We contribute to extant research by showing a downside of asset redeployability stemming from managers’ incentives to suppress bad news, particularly when internal or external forces motivate them to manage earnings upward.

 JEL Classification: G12, G14, G31, M41